 - The history of phlebotomy and the role of the phlebotomy technician. - Prepare students to successfully pass the national examination. - Prepare students to think and act independently while developing skills in team building. - Students will demonstrate a commitment to personal and professional growth and ethical behavior. - Students will demonstrate excellence in patient care by exhibiting clinical competence, confidentiality, professionalism, and good communication. - Students will learn blood borne pathogens and safety techniques to prevent injuries to the patients, team members, and themselves.

-The basic and advanced phlebotomy technician program requires three months of study completed during one academic quarter.
+The basic and advanced phlebotomy technician program requires 320 hours (or 40, eight-hour days) scheduled during one academic quarter.
 Refer to the Academic Calendar for major holidays and break periods.